 February is right in the middle of winter in Vancouver and the perfect time to take in all that winter has to offer in Vancouver.
 While the skies are mostly grey, locals take advantage of those crisp sunny days that do occur in Vancouver in February.
 While a typically rainy time of year, there are still plenty of things to do in Vancouver in February, whether indoors or outdoors.

-Things to do in Vancouver in February
+10 of the Best Things to do in Vancouver in February

 Blodel Conservatory offers beautiful flowers and exotic birds inside a giant dome in Vancouver’s Queen Elizabeth Park.
 Escape Vancouver’s often inclement February weather for a taste of the tropics and view over 500 species of flowers and over 200 species of birds.

 If its grey and drizzley outside, step into the steamy jungle-like atmosphere and watch the birds flying around the dome and snap some photos of the beautiful flowers.

 The Canucks are back!
 Across Canada in February, Canadians cheer for their favorite hockey team.
 Ask anyone about hockey and you will always have something to talk about.

 If you are looking to get out of the city, the Britannia Mine Museum, one of Canada’s National Historic Sites, is located on the way to Whistler.
 It is worth a visit if you have a vehicle.
 Featuring authentic underground mining tunnels, kids of all ages will get a thrill as they ride underground at the museum.
 Boom! their latest multi-sensory experience is awesome as well!

 You can read more about what to expect on a visit here.

 Dine Out Vancouver in February